PierreGrognet/ChIPseq_Workshop/QuBit.md

 ### Prepare the standard measurements

-- Wortex the two standard solutions.
+- Vortex the two standard solutions.
 - Add 190µL QuBit Working solution to two assay tube.
 - Add 10µL Standard 1 to one of the tube
 - Add 10µL Standard 2 to the other tube